Travel Facts

 US State Dept Travel Advisory

-The US State Department currently recommends US citizens Reconsider Travel to Pakistan due to terrorism.
+The US Department of State currently recommends US citizens Reconsider Travel to Pakistan due to terrorism.
 Some areas have increased risk.
+Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 https://travel.state.gov/content/travel/en/traveladvisories/traveladvisories.html